Curriculum

 • Independent reading

-• Resources – A book banded reading scheme operates across the school which comprises of a range of different schemes.
 Children work their way through the colour coded books and then become free readers.

 • Library- Each child has access to the school library and is welcome to borrow books.

 • Reading at home : Children are encouraged to read at home every day this is given high priority.
-Reading Pro has recently been indtroduced to ensure that our older children are reasing suitably challenging texts.

-WRITING
+WRITING –

 Children are given many opportunities to write and to learn to develop their writing skills including: